sebastian-ch/assignment4/README.md

 * After adding the marker cluster group, the page loads much faster! -- mm
 * Merging branch into master now that most major things are complete. -- mm
 * Added metadata. -- mm
-*Removed vividecolors from .gitignore -- sh
+* Removed vividecolors from .gitignore -- sh
+* styled legend headers, removed h4 as it was unnecessary -- sh
+* changed title of legend -- sh
+* added whitespace to code -- sh